Non-employee compensation is reported in Box 1 of Form 1099-NEC. This form will be available to generate in Wave beginning on January 17, 2022

 - Review and confirm the details of yourself, as the Payer and of your 1099 contractor, as the Recipient, including their total compensation for the tax year

-- On the following page, proceed to Step 3 and click E-file your tax forms now.
-When selected, Wave will handle e-filing on your behalf, for this 1099-NEC form.
+- On the following page, proceed to Step 3 and click File this 1099-NEC now.
+When selected, Wave will handle federal and applicable state filing for this 1099-NEC on your behalf.

-Please note that you must have an active subscription with Wave Payroll in order to e-file with Wave.
+Please note that you must have an active subscription with Wave Payroll in order to file with Wave.
 The cost for filing with Wave is $5 per form.

 - Repeat these steps for remaining 1099 contractors.